Estimation of Risk Contributions with MCMC: Capital allocation problem

-As mentioned in Section 1, computing the risk contributions is important in the framework of integrated risk management.
-In practice, a two-step procedure is conducted for determining the risk contributions.
-First step is to compute the economic capital $\rho(S)$, where $\rho$ is a so-called risk measure.
-Risk measure is a map from a loss random variable to a capital buffer that is required to cover the loss with a certain high probability.
-One of the most popular risk measure is the Value-at-Risk (VaR), defined by

-where $p\in (0,1)$ is called the {\it confidence level}.
-Second step is to allocate the capital $\rho(S)$ to the individual $d$-exposures according to some principle.
-Mathematically, the capital allocation is the problem of determining the vector $(\sqc{\mbox{AC}}{d})$ that satisfies the full allocation property:
+As mentioned in section \ref{introduction}, computing risk contributions is an important task in risk management.
+A standard procedure of determining risk contributions involves two steps.
+The first step is to compute the economic capital $\varrho(S)$ for a risk measure $\varrho$.
+Risk measures map a loss random variable to a capital buffer that is required to cover the loss over a predetermined period such as one year or two weeks.
+One of the most popular risk measures is the VaR defined by $\text{VaR}_{p}(X)=\inf\{x \in \R : \Prob(X\leq x) \geq p\}$ where $p\in (0,1)$ is called the {\it confidence level}.
+Another popular measure is the \emph{expected shortfall (ES)} defined by $\text{ES}_p(X)=\frac{1}{1-p}\int_{p}^1 \text{VaR}_q(X)\dd q$ for $\E[|X|]<\infty$.
+The second step is to allocate the capital $\varrho(S)$ to individual $d$-exposures.
+Mathematically, capital allocation addresses the problem of determining the vector of allocated capitals $(\sqc{\text{AC}}{d})$ that satisfies the {\it full allocation property}